TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/dialogs/selected_fae_gui.md

 of all currently selected entities and their respective flavours, along with some widgets, like:

 - A filter for quickly finding a desired flavour, or an entity of desired flavour.
-- Whether you want to view flavour or entity properties at the moment.
+- At the bottom, whether you want to view flavour or entity properties at the moment.
 - Nodes for (un)folding flavours or entities of a particular type.

 A flavour can have a name and a description.
 These appear in the game world whenever an entity is hovered with the mouse cursor.

-You can unfold invariant and component nodes to edit them accordingly.
+Simply unfold invariant and component nodes to edit them accordingly.
 Whenever you tweak a property, a command will be spawned, and you'll be able to undo virtually any performed change.

 If you want to see the history of changes for a specific field, simply open up the History GUI (Alt+H) and write the property's name into the filter box.

-The documentation of the purpose and behaviour of all invariants, components and all of their properties will eventually be documented on wiki.hypersomnia.xyz.
+The documentation of the purpose and behaviour of all properties of invariants and components will eventually be documented on wiki.hypersomnia.xyz.
-The names should, however, be more or less self-explanatory.
+The names should, however, be more or less self-explanatory, and you will probably learn most of this by way of experimentation.

 ## GUI: Multiple selections